YOUR CAT AND BIOKAT’S

 Bentonite is a natural clay.
 When a cat eats bentonite litter, there is usually a reason for it.
 Cats have a very sensitive physical composition.
 When they have deficiencies, cats try to make up for them – it’s a natural reflex.
 When a cat eats bentonite it is a sign that the cat has a mineral deficiency.
 Adding minerals (such as in the form of food supplements) usually discourages the cat from eating litter.
 If your cat only ate a few granules once, it’s not a problem.
 Generally speaking, the bentonite is excreted via the intestines.
 If the cat ate a larger amount of litter, it’s best to see a vet just in case.
 A large amount of clay in the stomach could lead to more serious discomfort.

+In order to use this cat litter correctly and to achieve the maximum performance, we recommend to mix the granulate evenly when filling the cat litter tray.
 We generally advice you to fill it up to 7 cm.
 This way you always ensure that proper clumps can form.

 Yes!
 For fine litter, such as Diamond Care, we recommend that you use a fine litter shovel with a fine mesh.
 For our coarse clumping litters, such as Biokat’s Classic 3in1, we recommend that you use a shovel with a coarser mesh.